 - 1 Tablespoon lemon juice

 - 8 apples (granny smith or gala apples, you can also do sliced apples) diced

 - Preheat oven to 425 degrees.

-- Gently lift the crust and place onto one half of a 15 x 10 x 1 inch baking pan, folding any extra crust around the edges of the pan under so that they are all even.
+- Gently lift the bottom crust and place onto one half of a 15 x 10 x 1 inch baking pan, folding any extra crust around the corners of the pan under so that they are all even.
 Repeat with the second pie crust and place on the other half of the baking pan (you will have about a 1" overlap in the middle, but just press it down until it's flush with the rest).